SAP-samples/abap-cheat-sheets/08_EML_ABAP_for_RAP.md

 is either the [RAP transactional engine](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenrap_transac_engine_glosry.htm "Glossary Entry") that handles requests from outside the AS ABAP or, from inside AS ABAP, an ABAP program using ABAP EML (which this cheat sheet and the examples focus on).
 > - The cheat sheet and the examples focus on a minimal number of artifacts - from database table and view entity, to BDEF and ABAP behavior pool, including an ABAP class as consumer.
 Many other RAP-related artifacts and aspects are beyond the scope.
 Get a more thorough insight in the [Development guide for the ABAP RESTful Application Programming Model](https://help.sap.com/docs/ABAP_PLATFORM_NEW/fc4c71aa50014fd1b43721701471913d/289477a81eec4d4e84c0302fb6835035.html).
+> - You can create all RAP service-related repository objects from scratch using a wizard in ADT.
+The wizard lets you manually input your RAP BO requirements or use the Joule chat.
+Find more information [here](https://help.sap.com/docs/abap-cloud/abap-rap/odata-ui-service-from-scratch).

 <p align="right"><a href="#top">⬆️ back to top</a></p>